Frequently Asked Questions for Parents

 How will my child get to school?

 Buses: The school is served by a number of different bus companies.
-Details can be found here (bottom of the page).
+Details can be found here.

 During the Spring term, the school offers the opportunity for Year 7 students to undertake the Advanced Cycling Award course run by the County Road Safety Unit.
-This will be advertised via the weekly e-mail and school assemblies nearer the time.
+This will be advertised via e-mail nearer the time.

 What uniform do I have to purchase?

 The School's Parent and Staff Association sells second hand uniform.
 Most items are £4 and blazers are £5 - £10, depending on condition.
 Please contact firstname.lastname@example.org for more information.

 Students often lose things (coats, glasses, pencil case, jumpers etc) and if they are found and named we can get them back to the student.
 If they are not named they go in lost property for students to look through and are given to charity at the end of each term.

 What jewellery and/or makeup is my child allowed to wear?